stephanie56/markdown_react/README.md

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/JXrLLE/.

 App pane include
-- input pane
+- InputBox pane
-- output pane
+- MarkDown pane

-What app pane does:
+What App pane does:
-1. import input and output pane
+- Import InputBox and MarkDown pane
-2. initiate state for the whole app.
-Empty string {content: ""}
+- Initiate state for the whole app.
+Empty object  {text: ""}
-3. Function updateparentstate(newcontent) return this.setstate() that use new content from input pane to update parent state
+- Function handleUpdateState(newText) return this.setstate() that takes newText from InputBox  pane to update parent state
-4. Pass updateparentstate() function to input pane
+- Pass handleUpdateState() function as a prop updateParentState() to InputBox pane
-5. Pass this.state.content to output pane
+- Pass this.state.text as a prop text to MarkDown  pane

-Input pane include:
+What InputBox pane does:
-- textarea (onchange event trigger handlechange function)
+- textarea (onChange event triggers handleChange() function)
-- function handlechange() take event argument and return event target value
+- function handleChange() take event argument and pass event target value to prop this.props.updateParentState() function
-- handlechange(e){ var newcontent = e.target.value}
+- handleChange(e){

-What input pane does:
+  this.props.updateParentState(e.target.value)
-- this.props.updateparentstate(newcontent)
+}

-What output pane does:
+What MarkDown pane does:
-- input: this.props.content from parent pane
+- get this.props.text from parent App pane
-- output: dangerlyinnerhtml = marked(this.props.content)
+- output: dangerlyinnerhtml = marked(this.props.text)